ehlesp/smallab-k8s-pve-guide/G003 - Host configuration 01 ~ Apt sources, updates and extra tools.md

 2. Notice that there are two enterprise repositories, one for the [Ceph distributed storage technology](https://ceph.io/en/) embedded in Proxmox while the other is for Proxmox VE itself. **You have to disable both**:

-    Begin with the Ceph enterprise repository, the one with the URI `https://enterprise.proxmox.com/debian/ceph-squid`.
+    Begin with the Ceph enterprise repository, the one with the URI `https://enterprise.proxmox.com/debian/ceph-squid`:

     ![Proxmox Ceph enterprise repository selected to be disabled](images/g003/pve_node_updates_repositories_section_disable_enterprise_ceph.webp "Proxmox Ceph enterprise repository selected to be disabled")

     See that the `Disable` button is now active, so press it to disable the enterprise repository.
-Then, do the same with the other enterprise repository, the one for Proxmox VE with the URI `https://enterprise.proxmox.com/debian/pve`.
+Then, do the same with the other enterprise repository, the one for Proxmox VE with the URI `https://enterprise.proxmox.com/debian/pve`:

     ![Proxmox VE enterprise repository selected to be disabled](images/g003/pve_node_updates_repositories_section_disable_enterprise_pve.webp "Proxmox VE enterprise repository selected to be disabled")

-3. With both Proxmox enterprise repositories disabled, the web console will warn you that you won't get any updates for your Proxmox VE platform:
+3. With both Proxmox enterprise repositories disabled, the web console warns you that you will not get any updates for your Proxmox VE platform:

     ![Error warning about not having a Proxmox VE repository enabled](images/g003/pve_node_updates_repositories_section_warning_no_repository.webp "Error warning about not having a Proxmox VE repository enabled")

 4. Click on the `Add` button now.
-The web console will prompt the same warning you saw when you logged in:
+The web console prompts the same warning you saw when you logged in:

     ![No valid subscription warning](images/g003/pve_node_updates_repositories_section_warning_no_subscription.webp "No valid subscription warning")

-    Click on `OK` and you'll get to the windows where you can add apt repositories.
+    Click on `OK` to open the window where you can add apt repositories:

     ![Add apt repositories window](images/g003/pve_node_updates_repositories_section_add_repository_window.webp "Add apt repositories window")